Funding will help Strados advance the power of its smart sensors to provide early detection and predictions of infectious respiratory diseases

 The Strados RESP smart sensor platform for respiratory health is the first technology of its kind, providing real-time access to key changes in lung acoustics and respiratory patterns that goes well beyond cough measurement.

 This award comes on the heels of key commercial milestones, including a pre-series A funding round of $4.5M and receipt of a CE Mark at the end 2021.
-The funding will help to further validate the RESP platform, enhance algorithm performance and expand marketing claims of the platform to enable early and lower cost treatment of chronic cardiopulmonary conditions and infectious disease in remote care settings via telehealth.
+The funding will help to further validate the RESP platform, enhance algorithm performance and expand marketing claims of the platform to enable early and lower cost treatment of chronic respiratory conditions and infectious disease in remote care settings via telehealth.

 Delmonico adds, “This grant will be used in the further development of a standardized database for things like wheezology and coughology [acoustic biomarkers] to predict disease progression and personalize care.”